dapingzui/design/README.md

 - Base Framework: Base is a framework which helps you build blockchain.
 It parameterize and modularize the architecture of blockhain.

 - Gap Test Suite: Gap is a test enviroment for you to quickly verify your idea on distributed system.
-And it could a evolve process to tell you how your network and data changes.
+And it could help simulate processing data of your distributed system to tell you how your nodes changes.